cscotti/ansible-lab-on-docker/nodejs/README.md

-# Run LAMP environment into Docker with HaProxy
+# Run nodejs environment into Docker with HaProxy

 ## Build containers
 ```